In Puerto Rico, Relying On Luck And Enough Gas To Get Medical Care

 Back at San Jorge Children and Women's Hospital, some employees have been living at the hospital since Hurricane Maria because their homes were destroyed and because of gasoline shortages.
 The hospital is providing meals to staff.
 Cruz Vivaldi says that security has also been an issue — gas has been siphoned and stolen from employees' vehicles and stores in the neighborhood have been robbed.

 Since the storm, Dr. Pedro Escobar says the staff at San Jorge has been mostly able to provide just emergency care.
-But he's a gynecological oncologist and concerned about his patients, many of whom he says have had important treatments and surgeries postponed.
+But he's a gynecological oncologist and concerned about his patients, many of whom have had important treatments and surgeries postponed.

 "We have hundreds of patient that are either scheduled to get chemo and after that they need to be operated on in four or five weeks" says Dr. Escobar, "otherwise she's going to be [inoperable] and the outcomes are not going to be good."

 Even before Maria, Puerto Rico's health care system was in trouble.
-Doctors and health care providers here have long asked Congress to boost Medicare and Medicaid payments here to match those in the mainland.
+Doctors and health care providers here have long asked Congress to boost Medicare and Medicaid payments to match those in the mainland.
 But with no power, little running water and a health care system stretched increasingly thin, Cruz Vivaldi says Puerto Rico now faces a humanitarian crisis.

-"I have not seen the trucks, I have not seen the help" says Cruz Vivaldi, "we have not felt the presence of the aid on the streets."
+"I have not seen the trucks, I have not seen the help," says Cruz Vivaldi.
+"We have not felt the presence of the aid on the streets."
 He says he's extremely worried about Puerto Rico's future.

-"If we don't get help, something is going to happen that will be a long term problem for Puerto Rico" says Cruz Viv, "right now we are dealing with a crisis.
-So we need Congress and we need the president to step up."
+"If we don't get help, something is going to happen that will be a long-term problem for Puerto Rico.
+Right now we are dealing with a crisis, so we need Congress and we need the president to step up."

 Working with Puerto Rican officials, the federal government has now set up seven mobile clinics to help with trauma care.
-And the Trump administration says it's now dispatching a Navy hospital ship, the USNS Comfort to Puerto Rico, due to arrive next week.
+And the Trump administration says it's now dispatching a Navy hospital ship, the USNS Comfort, to the island, due to arrive next week.